ADVISORI Logo

 • Structured bot development methodology (e.g., agile or waterfall)

-• Formal acceptance and release process before production
+• Formal acceptance and sign-off process prior to production deployment

 • Version control for bot code and configuration files